Our guide to credit card statements

 If you spot any transactions that you don’t recognise you should also contact your credit card provider immediately in case you have been a victim of card fraud.

-There are a number of reasons you may want to challenge charges on your card statement.
+There can be a number of reasons you might want to challenge charges on your card statement.
 These include...

 Being charged the wrong amount for an item